Design Homes, Inc.

 Q: What about financing a Design Home?

 A: Since Design Homes are built to the same code as a site-built home, the financing is handled the same, too.
 You go to your local lenders and shop interest rates and services.
 When you choose your lender, they will give you a "construction loan," which is a temporary loan that enables you to pay your contractors during the project.
 When all of the contractors are paid, the lender will "roll over" (change) the loan into a mortgage loan--which is when you start making your monthly payments.
-You may also be interested to know that financing is now available from Design Homes for customers in Iowa, Wisconsin, Minnesota and Nebraska.

 Q: What doesn't Design Homes do?